Coordinate geometry and circles

 (CWMI 2017/3) In triangle $ABC$, let $D$ be a point on $BC$.
 Let $I_1$ and $I_2$ be the incenters of triangles $ABD$ and $ACD$ respectively.
 Let $O_1$ and $O_2$ be the circumcenters of triangles $AI_1D$ and $AI_2D$ respectively.
 Let lines $I_1O_2$ and $I_2O_1$ meet at $P$.
 Show that $PD\perp BC$.

 One might be tempted to look at the four circles in the question and run away screaming.
 However, there are a couple of key observations: Firstly, $\angle I_1DI_2 = 90^{\circ}$.
-Secondly, if we start with $I_1,I_2,O_1,O_2$, then $A$ is now useless to the problem, and we don't need to find $B$ and $C$ exactly; we just need $BC$.
+Secondly, if we start with $I_1,I_2,O_1,O_2$, then $A$ is now useless to the problem, and we don't need to find $B$ and $C$ exactly; we just need (the gradient of) $BC$.
 This gives us the following approach:

 • Set $D(0,0),I_1(a,0),I_2(0,b)$.